Click here to listen to the podcast based on this article.

 The Greek word for Christ is Χριστος.
 The Greek alphabet does not have the letters “c” or “h.”
-You will find a “k” (kappa) and an “h” sound that looks like a single opening quotation mark that looks like this: ‘.
-It’s called a “rough breathing mark,” and it only appears at the beginning of words.
+You will find a “k” (kappa) and an “h” sound that looks like a single opening quotation mark that looks like this: ’.
+It’s called a “rough breathing mark,” and it only appears at the beginning of some words like Ἰησοῦς.

 Notice that the Greek word Χριστος begins with what looks like an X, the 24th letter of the English alphabet, but it’s really the Greek letter chi = Χ.

 The late R.C.
-Sproul (1939-2017) wrote that “the idea of X as an abbreviation for the name of Christ came into use in our culture with no intent to show any disrespect for Jesus.”
+Sproul (1939–2017) wrote that “the idea of X as an abbreviation for the name of Christ came into use in our culture with no intent to show any disrespect for Jesus.”
 Using a single letter to represent a title or name is not unusual.
-For example, the “R. C.” in R. C. Sproul stands for Robert Charles and was not meant to demean him.
+For example, the “R. C.” in R. C. Sproul stands for Robert Charles.

 “The early Christians would take the first letter of each of those words and put those letters together to spell the Greek word for fish.
 That’s how the symbol of the fish became the universal symbol of Christendom,” Sproul writes.